 To enable all children to have access to the curriculum, information and guidance, physical environment, school and wider community To enable targeted support and provision To enable specialist, individualised support and provision All teaching and non-teaching staff take part in a wide range of training relevant to the needs of the pupils, for example: Safeguarding and Child Protection First Aid Emotional wellbeing and mental health Phonological awareness and memory Team Teach Speech and Language support The SENDCo attends local meetings to receive important updates.
 SEND training needs of all members of staff are identified through discussion at Pupil Progress Review mtgs, SEND review meetings and where a child with individual needs joins the school.
 A plan to meet their needs is then put into place. • Where small groups require specific provision, training will either be led by a member of the SEND team, or a staff member who has already received this training.
-If necessary, training will be accessed via an outside agency. • Some very specialised training is arranged for staff according to need, for example when supporting a child with complex medical needs.
-Parents would always be consulted and informed in such cases.
+If necessary, training will be accessed via an outside agency. example when supporting a child with complex medical needs.
+Parents would